-What inspired you to write The Evan Ross series?
+What inspired you to write The Evan Ross and Owen Spence Series?

 I've been a fan of nautical fiction and books involving the age of sail for many years.
 The period from the beginning of the American Revolutionary War of 1776 through to Napoleon's defeat at Waterloo in 1815 is fascinating.
 The Caribbean was the setting for much of the action during this tumultuous period of history and it has plenty of material for a historical fiction author to work with.